RickStrahl/BlogPosts/2019-11/Creating-an-Angular-Async-Validator--for-Template-Validation/CreatingAnAngularAsyncValidatorForTemplateValidation.md

 ]
 ```

 If you're building an async Validator use `NG_ASYNC_VALIDATIONS`.
-This is an **easy thing to miss** if you're converting a Validator from sync to Async so heads up!
+This is an **easy thing to miss** if you're converting a Sync Validator from sync to Async so heads up! (ask me how I know :-))

 ### Register the Validator Declaration in the Module
 Finally, register the Validator with a module (or root module) where it's to be used: